 Microcredentials at the University at Albany are a collection of courses and experiences that teach industry-aligned skills and competencies, which are documented by digital badges.

 Being able to clearly articulate your skills means you’ll be better positioned to bridge the gap between college and career, or between your current job and your dream job.
 You can also stack microcredentials into larger skillsets and credentials.

 Our programs are developed using established faculty governance processes and endorsed by UAlbany, so the skills you learn are portable, meaningful and high quality.
 The programs are offered at the undergraduate or graduate level, or as an opportunity for continuing education.
 Many are conveniently offered online.

 What are digital badges?

-Micro-credentials motivate students to complete their degree, help all learners prepare for their career and support lifelong learning in our community.
-Many employers will even reimburse employees for educational programs that help workers learn new skills.
+Many employers will also reimburse employees for educational programs that help workers learn new skills.

 The University department that offers the microcredential will notify you when you've completed all requirements.
 Soon after, you'll receive an email invitation to accept your digital badge and create an account on the Credly Acclaim website.

 Microcredentials will not appear on UAlbany transcripts but credit-bearing courses completed as part of a microcredential program will be documented on your transcript.

 Using your Credly Acclaim account, you can also share your badge on Facebook, Twitter, LinkedIn, XING and WhatsApp, or share it via link or embed.
 You are also able to download and print the badge.
 Visit the Credly Acclaim Help Center for instructions.